lowpressureplasma/lowpressureplasma.github.io/_pages/about.md

 I design and develop experimental platforms for both low-pressure and atmospheric-pressure plasmas, focusing on controlled, application-driven systems including ICP, CCP, hollow cathode, magnetron, and APPJ discharges.
 To characterize these systems, I use a comprehensive suite of plasma diagnostics — optical emission spectroscopy (OES), hot and cold Langmuir probes, and microwave diagnostic techniques — enabling detailed measurement of plasma parameters, electron energy distributions, and non-equilibrium kinetics.
 My work emphasizes translating fundamental plasma physics into practical, scalable solutions for real-world technological applications.

-some icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.